MikeyAnderson/belief-md/README.md

 The `belief.md` format is proposed as an open standard, complementary to Agent Skills.
 Contributions and discussion are welcome.

-The format is intentionally minimal in its requirements and flexible in its Worldview structure — beliefs are personal, and no schema should constrain what a person considers important to express.
-The Decision Surfaces layer is more prescriptive by design: it exists to guarantee that beliefs reach the moments where agents actually choose.
+The format is intentionally minimal in its requirements and flexible in its body structure — beliefs are personal, and no schema should constrain what a person considers important to express.

-The one non-negotiable remains: every `belief.md` must translate into operational guidance.
-Beliefs that cannot be compiled into decision surfaces are philosophical statements, not agent context.
+Two non-negotiables:

+1. Every `belief.md` must contain an **Agent Orientations** section.
+2. Every belief must carry a `layer` and a `grip`.
+Content without centrality and without a holding posture is a list of values, and a list of values does not change what an agent does.

+---

+## Intellectual Sources

+The structure taxonomy draws on: W.V.
+Quine and J.S.
+Ullian on the web of belief and epistemological holism; Peter Berger on plausibility structures and the sociology of knowledge; Leon Festinger on cognitive dissonance; Thomas Kuhn on anomaly accumulation and paradigm shift; James Davison Hunter on institutional and deep-structural cultural change; Christian Smith and Melinda Lundquist Denton on moralistic therapeutic deism; James K.A.
+Smith on cultural liturgies and formation; Ashley Null on Cranmer's anthropology of heart, will, and mind; Randall Collins on intellectual networks and the law of small numbers; David Foster Wallace on ambient defaults; Michel Foucault on power/knowledge, as the source of the objection that `worldview` is answering.

+The class-and-instance framing of Belief Structures, and the `grip` and `tripwire` types, come out of a working conversation with Justin Holcomb, July 2026.